zaporylie/composer-drupal-optimizations/README.md

 This composer-plugin contains a set of improvements that makes running heavy duty composer commands (i.e. `composer update` or `composer require`) much faster.

+Probably not needed for Composer 2, since it is quite fast by default.

 # Installation

 ```bash